photo Sin Bozkurt

 Nathan has performed at venues and festivals including Roundhouse, Traverse, ICA, Little Angel, Drill Hall, Bethnal Green Working Men's Club, Madame Jojo's, Bistrotheque, Unity Theatre, Tron, Arches, Green Room, Junction, Soho Revue Bar, Contact, Stratford Circus, Artsadmin, Artsdepot, Turnmills, Komedia, Hoxton Hall, ActArt, Glastonbury, Bestival, and Aldeburgh.

 Nathan studied Fine Art at Oxford University and was then awarded an ACE bursary to write a play for The Bush Theatre.
 Other plays include BABY, in the 1998 Royal Court Young Writer's Festival and GUERILLA GARDENING, which began at BAC and went on to the Pleasance Edinburgh.
-He's currently writing his first new play in a decade.
+He's just completed his first new play in a decade.
 He also plays with the LONDON GAY SYMPHONY ORCHESTRA.